castorway/CMPUT466-miniproject/readme.md

 ## Dataset

 I used the [CIFAR-10 dataset](https://www.cs.toronto.edu/~kriz/cifar.html) for this assignment.
-To reproduce my results, download the dataset ("CIFAR-10 python version" on the webpage), untar it, and put the `cifar-10-batches-py` directory inside this directory (i.e. `CMPUT 466 Miniproject/cifar-10-batches-py`).
+To reproduce my results, download the dataset ("CIFAR-10 python version" on the webpage), untar it, and put the `cifar-10-batches-py` directory inside this directory (i.e. `CMPUT466-miniproject/cifar-10-batches-py`).

 ## Dependencies